omkarsrcm/Terraform_EKS/README.md

 ## ⚠️ Notes

 - IAM roles and policies should be pre-created or managed externally.
-- This module does not install the Kubernetes add-ons (like CoreDNS, KubeProxy, etc.).
+- This module does install the Kubernetes add-ons (like CoreDNS, VPC-CNI, etc.).
 - You can use kubectl by setting up your kubeconfig:

 ```bash